-We code this case as ending through the rise of domestic moderating forces and influenced by international actors as well.
+We code this case as ending through strategic shift.
+It occurred with the rise of domestic moderating forces and influenced by international actors.
 We further note that there was an element of mass popular killing in the beginning, that multiple victim groups were targeted by violence, and the initiators were not necessarily the primary perpetrators, and that a non-state actor, insurgents, was a secondary perpetrator of atrocities.

 Bundervoet, Tom, Philip Verwimp, Richard Akresh.
 2008.
 “Health and Civil War in Rural Burundi” Policy Research Working Paper/Post-conflict Transitions Working 18, January.
 The World Bank.

 Chrétien, J. P. and Mukuri, M. 2000.
 Burundi, la Fracture Identitaire.
 Logiques de Violence et Certitudes ‘Ethniques’, (1993-1996).
 Karthala.
 Paris.

 Human Rights Watch, Fédération internationale des droits de l’homme, Ligue des droits de la personne dans la région des grands lacs, Organisation mondiale contre la torture, Centre national pour la coopération au développement, Nationaal Centrum voor Ontwikkelingssamenwerking, Novib.
 1993.
 “The International Commission of Inquiry into Human Rights Violations in Burundi since October 21, 1993.”
 Final Report.
 Brussels, July 4.